 The Human Origins and Cultural Halls explore the different human cultures around the globe and the origins of mankind.

 The Mammal Halls present the history and evolutions of mammals, including primates, through outstanding specimens, models and dioramas.

 The Rose Center for Earth and Space explores the history of the Universe and includes a planetarium, a “Big Bang” theater, large scale installations depicting astrophysics, cosmological theories and the genesis and geology of the planet Earth, and .
 The centerpiece of the exhibition is a large 2-levels sphere, 87 feet across, which contains the Hayden Planetarium in its upper level and a 429-seat multimedia theater in its lowest.

 The Theodore Roosevelt Memorial is dedicated to the 26th President of the United States, who was a passionate explorer and a naturalist.
-The memorial includes also exhibition galleries such as its famous “rotunda” featuring dinosaur exhibits.
+The memorial includes also exhibition galleries such as its famous rotunda featuring dinosaur exhibits and specimens.

 Finally, the Discovery Room is an interactive learning space for children and families.

 The American Museum of Natural History organizes temporary exhibitions, research programs, educational activities for all ages and learning courses for educators.

 The museum’s complex includes a library, two cinema-theaters, three shops, a restaurant, and two cafes .

 The museum is fully accessible to people with disabilities.
 A free wheelchair borrowing service, special programs and equipment for people affected by autistic disorders, blind and deaf people are also available.